-Ice is a greatsword as wide across as a man's hand.
+Ice is a greatsword as wide across as a man's hand and six feet long.
 The blade is taller than an adolescent Robb Stark and near as tall as Ser Ilyn Payne.
 Its Valyrian steel is dark and smoky with deep rippling.

 The name "Ice" is a legacy from the Age of Heroes and predates the current sword.
 About four hundred years before King Robert I Baratheon's reign, the Valyrian steel greatsword was spell-forged in Valyria and acquired by House Stark, who named it after that legacy.